 Take some time to take some pictures of the beautiful scenery from here and to look up the name of one of your ancestors if you know they emigrated to America.
 Perhaps their name is mixed in with many famous people who did so in their time such as writer Isaac Asimov, actor Bela Lugosi or painter Max Ernst.

-If you know that one of your relatives emigrated to the United States in the past, in addition to reviewing The Great Wall, you can take advantage of your visit to Ellis Island to look through the documents and perhaps find his or her name in the database of The American Family Immigration History Center.
+If you know that one of your relatives emigrated to the United States in the past, in addition to checking out The Great Wall, you can take advantage of your visit to Ellis Island to look through the documents and perhaps find their name in the database of The American Family Immigration History Center.

-You'll find it on the second floor of the Immigration Museum and it has a whopping 65 million records of immigrant arrivals stored in the Ellis Island archives.
+You'll find it on the second floor of the Immigration Museum and it has a whopping 65 million immigrant arrival records stored in the Ellis Island archives.

 In case you're looking for a clue to learn more about your family tree, this might be the place to start your research!
 However, you can also access the database online through The Statue of Liberty - Ellis Island Foundation website.

-In the southern part of the island and in front of the Immigration Museum is located the Ellis Island Hospital, the place to which immigrants who suffered symptoms of illness were sent after undergoing a quick medical checkup at The Great Hall.
+In the southern part of the island and in front of the Immigration Museum is located the Ellis Island Hospital, the place where immigrants were sent if they had symptoms of illness after undergoing a quick medical check-up at The Great Hall.
 In fact, it is estimated that at least 10% of all immigrants who arrived at Ellis Island ended up in this hospital.

-Today, the building is abandoned and in a half-ruinous state but you can visit it by taking a guided tour known as the Ellis Island Hard Hat Tour.
-During the tour you wear a hard hat to protect you from the environment and a guide takes you through the different departments and rooms that are open to the public.
-You will be able to see the laundry, the infectious and contagious diseases wing, the kitchens, the morgue and the autopsy room, among other things.
+Today, the building is abandoned and in ruins but can be visited through a guided tour.
+During the tour a guide takes you through the different departments and rooms that are open to the public.
+You will see the laundry, the infectious and contagious diseases wing, the kitchens, the morgue and the autopsy room, among other things.

-Take advantage of your visit to Ellis Island to enjoy from another perspective the views of New York that you will have from this enclave located on the Hudson River.
+Take advantage of your visit to Ellis Island to enjoy a different perspective of the views of New York from this enclave located on the Hudson River.
 You will be able to add to your collection a lot of new photographs of your trip and especially of this exciting visit.

 Pay attention to your surroundings and get your camera ready because during the tour of Ellis Island you will be able to contemplate:

-The Lower Manhattan skyline filled with skyscrapers including the One World Observatory.
+- The skyline of Lower Manhattan full of skyscrapers including the One World Observatory.